binu-alexander/nilla/README.md

 # Nilla 0.1

-Nilla is the most lightweight tool ever designed specifically for Bible data, offering seamless conversion of plain vanilla CSV files into the widely used USFM (Unified Standard Format Markup) format.
+Nilla is a most lightweight tool  designed specifically for Bible data, offering seamless conversion of plain vanilla CSV files into the widely used USFM (Unified Standard Format Markup) format.
 It serves as both a tagger and editor, allowing users to efficiently work with their Bible data.
 Nilla's primary focus is on minimum BCV tags, encompassing essential Book, Chapter, and Verse information.

 ## Features